 The available items on the Nearby screen include the following:

-In addition to checking the items to monitor, you may hold Select or tap and hold to show a menu of options related to the selected item on the Nearby screen.
+In addition to checking the items to monitor by pressing Select, you may hold Select to show a menu of options related to the Nearby screen.
 These options let you bookmark positions, start guidance, and perform other actions on the current position.
 These options are discussed shortly.

 As the program starts, it attempts to obtain good satellite reception to accurately fix your position.
 During the recovery process, the speech to text may sound like your position is changing.
 This is especially apparent if you have the Heading, Street Address, and Street Name boxes checked.
 As the fix becomes more accurate, NE announces the changing addresses.
 This process usually takes only a moment or two.
 If the process is bothersome, use Up Arrow or Down Arrow to silence the speech until the position stabilizes.

 The following sections explain the options on the Nearby screen.
 Some options, such as State or City, are self-explanatory and are not covered with a separate section.

 The Provider option presents information about where Nearby Explorer is getting its positioning information.
 GPS is the most accurate, but sometimes, a GPS signal is not available.
 In such cases, the source is the network; either Wi-Fi or cell data.